FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 So things can get a little messy when you get large equipment on your land.
 Ideally, your chosen well driller will have a plan in mind for keeping things under control.
 Technically this is their responsibility and should largely be included in the price.
 Sludge from drilling and muddy water are inevitable.
 We had to allow for a holding pond that the driller filled in later.
 This was largely to satisfy neighbors that look for any excuse to complain.
 That might be something you have to deal with too if you are on the higher ground and waste is going into ditches or creeks.

 You might want to set aside some money for gravel and grass seed to help get things back to normal and prevent further erosion after having your well drilled.

 Protecting Your Well Head From Impacts and Weather

 If you have livestock or drive around a lot in the area that your wellhead is located, then you need to take some extra steps to protect the top of the well and cap.
 Impacts can damage your wellhead and lead to leaks and possible contamination of your water.
 Cracked wellhead casings can be fixed but it is a hassle and you are probably going to have to do without running water for a day.

-Well drilling companies will sell you an insulation pouch and a fake rock to protect from the cold but for the money, I would say buy your own rock on Amazon and get an insulation blanket for a hot water heater.
+Well drilling companies will sell you an insulation pouch and a fake rock to protect from the cold but for the money, and get an insulation blanket for a hot water heater.
 Double the insulation blanket over and tape it so no fiberglass is exposed.
 This can be wrapped around the wellhead and your artificial stone draped over it.

 These artificial stones usually come with anchors so they don’t blow away, but you can also put things around them and landscape to make things look pretty.
 We saved about 50% by protecting the wellhead from weather ourselves.
 Just make sure to measure well and allow room for insulation.
 The rock I bought may be larger or smaller than what you need!